shady78/MultiSchema.DbContext.Dynamic/README.md

 ## 🏗️ Architecture

-The solution implements a three-layer architecture:
+The solution implements a One-layer architecture:

-1. **Middleware Layer**: Handles schema resolution from HTTP headers
-2. **Service Layer**: Manages schema state and validation
-3. **Data Layer**: Implements dynamic schema switching in EF Core

 ## 🔑 Key Components